Southern Sons (album)

 Southern Sons is the self-titled debut album by Australian band Southern Sons.
 The album was released in Australia through Wheatley Records (best known as John Farnham's label) in June 1990 and reached number 5 on the ARIA charts.
 A total of 4 singles were released from the album.

-At the ARIA Music Awards of 1991, the album was nominated for ARIA Award for Breakthrough Artist – Album, but lost to Safety in Numbers by Margaret Urlich.
+At the ARIA Music Awards of 1991, the album was nominated for Breakthrough Artist – Album, but lost to Safety in Numbers by Margaret Urlich.

 The album was re-released in 2009 by Sony BMG and was also released in the Australian iTunes Store as a digital download in 2010.